Kabocha Ankake Sauce

 In this blog I will introduce you to a delicious type of pumpkin you might not have tried before -Kabocha, the most popular pumpkin in Japan!
 But don’t worry, even though it is a Japanese favourite you can still get it in supermarkets in England.
 When I found it the first time couple years ago I was very excited, because you can do anything with it.
 It is good for meals and good for cakes etc.

 What is different from normal pumpkin/squash is the texture of the Kabocha.
 It has a potato-esque feel to it, but is much sweeter (and tastier!)

 My favourite thing to do with this delicious type of squash?
 Add it to an Ankake sauce, it is a fantastic combination!
-Ankake is a Japanese favourite – it means a sauce that is thickened with starch and often added to stir-fries.
-With Ankake there is normally more sauce than usual stir fries, but as it is traditionally thickened with potato starch so it is not watery!
+Ankake is a Japanese favourite – a sauce that is thickened with starch and often added to stir-fries.
+With Ankake there is normally more sauce than usual stir fries, but is traditionally thickened with potato starch so it is not watery!

-I start by preparing the Kabocha with the microwave (high power) for 5 minutes ( quarter of it and place in microwavable dish and cling film), then ready to eat!
+I will start by preparing the Kabocha with the microwave (high power) for five minutes ( quarter it and place in microwavable dish and cling film).

-To slice Kabocha after cooked is much easier!!
-Because Kabocha itself is so hard to cut! ( so please be careful with your fingers to cut Kabocha!)
+Slicing cooked Kabocha is much easier as it can be so hard to cut, so please be careful with your fingers.